 How can it help me?

 Executive coach, Jennifer Porter says: “Reflection gives the brain an opportunity to pause amidst the chaos, untangle and sort through observations and experiences, consider multiple possible interpretations, and create meaning.”
-This meaning can inform future behaviors and choices, something that’s especially important for managers as they navigate complex situations.
+This type of leadership development training can inform future behaviors and choices, something that’s especially important for managers as they navigate complex situations.
 With all the complexity that life is throwing at people right now, it’s never been more important.

 By becoming more aware of your actions and noting real-time feedback that others are giving you, it’s also an important way to develop your soft skills and assess their efficacy.
 In fact, people with a high level of emotional intelligence could allow companies to do better in an increasingly technology-based environment, Forbes has found.
 Emotionally intelligent workers can more easily navigate situations where there’s fear of job loss or stress about integrating with AI than their peers.
-It’s something we’ve seen in our own research too, in a range of different contexts: when Lifeed users regularly practice self-reflection, they note a 90% reduction in stress levels and 80% see a notable improvement across most of their transferable skills.
+It’s something we’ve seen in our own research too, in a range of different contexts.
+When Lifeed users regularly practice self-reflection, they note a 90% reduction in stress levels.
+What’s more, 80% see a notable improvement across most of their transferable skills.

 How do I do it?

 Sometimes, it feels like life gets in the way and there’s too much going on to learn.
 There are lots of distractions that pull you away from engaging with your own self improvement.